News

 As a consequence of the Fed put, the American economy has become addicted to near-zero interest rates.
 Both public and private debt as a percentage of GDP have climbed to record levels.
 Entire business models are dependent on ultra-low rates, including nearly 600 zombie corporations that remain in business only because they can borrow enormous amounts of money for next to nothing.

-Thus, while the Fed has announced that it will increase short-term interest rates to around 2% by the end of the year, we’re skeptical the zombie economy our central bank has erected will be able to survive hikes on that scale.
+Thus, while the Fed has announced that it will increase short-term interest rates to around 2% by the end of the year, we’re skeptical that the zombie economy our central bank has erected will be able to survive hikes on that scale.
 Even if it does, and inflation doesn’t get any worse, we’re still looking at real interest rates of -6% to -14%, depending on whether hedonic adjustments are applied to measure inflation.

-As for what to do about inflation, the strategies we outlined last month still remain relevant; in particular, to buy productive assets that keep up with inflation.
-Or passive assets such as gold that are traditional inflation hedges.
 We also endorse the strategy of stockpiling real goods; i.e., hoarding.
 Stockpiling is also a powerful inflation hedge, making this strategy more relevant than ever as prices surge.

 On another note, many clients first get to know us by accessing some of our well-researched courses and reports on important topics that affect you.